Why an Easter Bunny Side Gig Could Be Your Golden Egg

-It’s not just about sitting on a chair and waving to kids.
-A typical Easter Bunny shift could include wearing a bunny costume, waving, handing out samples or small presents to children, interacting with people nonverbally, posing for photos with kids, and even dancing if you are hired for a private event.
+It’s not just about sitting in a chair and waving to kids.
+A typical Easter Bunny shift could include wearing a bunny costume, waving, handing out samples or small presents to children, interacting with people nonverbally, posing for photos with kids and even dancing if you’re hired for a private event.

 Could You Work as an Easter Bunny?

-Working as an Easter Bunny comes with a few requirements.
 You will need to pass a background check, since you will be working with children, and most companies require drug testing as well.
-Many postings will also require that you can lift at least 50 pounds, since you’ll likely be picking up kids during your shift.
+Many postings also require that you can lift at least 50 pounds, since you’ll likely be picking up kids during your shift.

 You don’t even have to memorize a script or practice a certain accent, since the Easter Bunny does not talk.